awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 ## Step 4: Modify the domain access policy<a name="search-example-perms"></a>

 Your OpenSearch Service domain must allow the Lambda function to make `GET` requests to the `movies` index\.
-The following policy provides `opensearch-lambda-role` \(created through Lambda\) access to the `movies` index:
+The following policy provides `opensearch-lambda-role` \(created through Lambda\) access to the `movies` index\.
+To get the exact name of the role that Lambda automatically creates, go to the AWS Identity and Access Management \(IAM\) console, choose **Roles**, and search for "lambda"\.

 ```
 {